• Skip to primary navigation

 This is what happened when I stayed silent.

-May 15, 2019 | Written by a member of Pulpit Rock Church
+May 15, 2019 by Pulpit Rock Staff

 I don’t know who you are, but I read your blog post and felt a connection.
 “What happens when we stay silent?”, you contemplated.
 That is the tippy top of a huge iceberg, my friend.
 While this iceberg is too complex and rutty for me to fully understand, one thing I do know is that when we stay silent we build a community of isolation instead of freedom.